forc-db/ForC/how_to/edit_the_data_(overview).md

 # How to edit ForC Data (Basic instructions)
-We strongly reccommentd that you discuss any substantive changes with the database PI (@teixeirak) before proceeding.
-Also, if  you are planning to make a contribution that will take more than a few days to complete, we recommend creation of an issue in Github to alert database owners about the changes intended to be made.
-This will avoid potential duplication of efforts and allow database owners to provide any necessary guidance.
+We strongly recommend that you discuss any substantive changes with the database PI (@teixeirak) before proceeding.
+Also, if  you are planning to make a contribution that will take more than a few hours to complete, we recommend creation of an issue in Github to alert database owners about the changes intended to be made.
+This will avoid potential duplication of efforts / conflicted versions and allow database owners to provide any necessary guidance.

 ## Setting up to edit ForC on your desktop